 What Is Cellulitis?

-Cellulitis (sel-yuh-LY-tus) is a skin infection that involves areas of tissue below the surface of the skin.
+Cellulitis (sel-yuh-LY-tis) is a skin infection that involves areas of tissue below the skin's surface.

 Cellulitis can affect any area of the body, but it's most common on exposed body parts, such as the face, arms, or lower legs.